Semiahmoo First Nation: Relations with federal government

 In 2003/04, the Semiahmoo received $243,500 in federal funding.

-In 2006, the Semihamoo reserve was listed by Indian and Northern Affairs Canada as a high-priority community for drinking-water improvements.
+In 2006, the Semiahmoo reserve was listed by Indian and Northern Affairs Canada as a high-priority community for drinking-water improvements.
 The Canadian government committed to assisting the Semiahmoo with its high-risk drinking water system.

 In 2014, the First Nation criticized the federal government's new requirements for annual public transparency about the band's expenditures.
-Until the new regulations took effect, the most recent public financial documents were related to 2006 ($225,792 in federal funding).
+Until the new regulations took effect, the most recent public financial documents were related to 2006 ($225,420 in federal funding).
 Although the band claimed to have mailed their report by the November 2014 deadline, the federal government had listed them among the 42 bands that had not submitted information.
 In August 2015, shortly after the start of the federal election campaign, the Semiahmoo First Nation's financial report received national attention due to the $267,309 tax-free remuneration in 2013/14 to Chief Willard Cook which may have represented the highest compensation to a politician in Canada.

 Treaty negotiations

 A June 2003 report for the Greater Vancouver Regional District indicated that the Semiahmoo First Nation is not affiliated with any tribal council and is not involved in treaty negotiations.

 However, a 2007 newspaper article said that the Semiahmoo First Nation and three other First Nations (Tsartlip, Tsawout and Pauquachin) make up the Sencot'en Alliance, which says their traditional territory stretches south to the northern end of Puget Sound, including both the San Juan Islands and the Gulf Islands, across southern Vancouver Island to include sites north of the Canada/U.S. border, on the lower Fraser River and on all adjacent land.

-Members of the Sencot'en Alliance also say they're signatories to the Douglas Treaties, taken with the British Crown from 1850 to 1854, and are not involved with the current B.C.
+Members of the Sencot'en Alliance also indicate that they are signatories to the Douglas Treaties, taken with the British Crown from 1850 to 1854, and are not involved with the current B.C.
 Treaty Commission negotiations.

 In 2007, the Semiahmoo publicly expressed strong opposition to the Tsawwassen First Nation treaty, stating the agreement with the Delta first nation could infringe on its territory and rights.